KDE/digikam-doc/right_sidebar/metadata_view.rst

 .. note::

-    The metadata view preverve the filter settings depending of the file selected.
+    The metadata view preserve the filter settings depending of the file selected.
 This allow to compare quickly metadata contents between items to identify the differences.

 EXIF Tags
 ~~~~~~~~~